LiWentomng/boxlevelset/docs/get_started.md

 ```
 Generate the json results, and submit to the [COCO challenge server](https://competitions.codalab.org/competitions/20796#participate) for `test-dev` performance evaluation.

-# Inferenece for Visual Results
+# Inference for visual results

 1. Test for Pascal VOC